Best Booking Software With Payment for Service Businesses in 2026

 5. Automated email and SMS reminders

 Paid bookings still no show, especially when the appointment is days or weeks out.
+People forget.
 Lunacal sends automatic reminders by email and SMS, and you can edit the sender name, subject line, and message body.
-You can drop in the client name, date, time, meeting link, and amount paid so the reminder feels personal and accurate.
+You can drop in the client name, date, time, meeting link, and amount paid so the reminder feels personal and accurate, not like a generic robot.

-I usually set one email 24 hours before with the meeting link, and one SMS an hour before with the same link so they can join in one tap.
+I usually set one email 24 hours before with the meeting link, and one SMS an hour before with the same link so they can join in one tap from their phone.

 Screenshot of an automated email reminder setup interface showing fields for sender name, message template, email subject, and body with variable placeholders for personalization.